Updated on December 25, 2022 by Sarina Tariq

 When I started to sew and for a long time afterward, I just knew the main marks in the tape measure.
 A sewing friend then taught me the rest.
-Something as basic as this should be taught in the school rather than some other nonsense that I learned in school, which I never found a use afterwards.
-In this age of laser measuring tapes , electronic tape measures and measuring tape apps , and easy paper patterns one (the husband) may wonder at the use of the ordinary tape measures.
+Something as basic as this should be taught in school rather than some other nonsense that I learned in school, which I never found a use for afterward.
+In this age of laser measuring tapes, electronic tape measures and measuring tape apps, and easy paper patterns, one (the husband) may wonder at the use of ordinary tape measures.
 But for me, it is one of the most useful and necessary sewing tools.

-As I understand it there are two types of tape measurements – metric measurements and imperial measurements
+As I understand it, there are two types of tape measurements – metric and imperial.

 Metric measurement markings represent measurements in centimeters and millimeters and meters.

 Imperial measurement markings represent measurements in inches and feet and fractions of inches.

-The numbers given represent the whole centimeters and the small lines in between the centimeter lines are the millimeters.
-10 millimeters make up one centimeter and 100 centimeters equals one meter.
+The numbers given represent the whole centimeters and the small lines in between the centimeters lines are the millimeters.
+Ten millimeters make up one centimeter, and 100 centimeters equals one meter.

 Scientists use the metric system, but when measuring the body, most people use the imperial system, i.e., of inches.
 36-24-26 is not in centimeters, as you know; they are in inches and the anathema of millions of differently endowed girls.
-You can learn more about the different systems of measurement and how to convert metric measurement units to imperial units to metric in this post on Dimensions of a yard of fabric
+You can learn more about the different systems of measurement and how to convert metric measurement units to imperial units metric in this post on Dimensions of a yard of fabric

 Typically a measuring tape for measuring the body is 60 inches long which is about 1.5 meters (152 cms).
 You get 120 inch long measuring tapes in shops as well, which is useful for measuring those curtains and quilts and other home decor stuff.